-Which Business Entity is Right for Your Trucking Business?
-(LLC, C Corp, S Corp)
+Which Business Entity is Right for Your Trucking Company (LLC, C Corp, S Corp)

 Choosing a business entity type when you create your own business can seem daunting, but it doesn’t have to be.